+The original Williams Lake Hotel was operated for 80 years by the Williams family, who modeled what we now call ‘socially responsible business.’
 The Williams Lake Project has a deep respect for the Williams Family’s legacy of community outreach, land stewardship and economic support for Rosendale, NY.
-Williams Lake Hotel was operated for 80 years by the Williams family, who modeled what is now called ‘socially responsible business’.

-The Williams Lake Project is continuing the traditions of the Williams Family by making the property available to academic institutions and state agencies to continue important ecological and geological research and education.
-The Project continues to host recreational and fundraising events on a regular basis and will continue to do so long into the future after the Williams Lake Resort is built.
+The Williams Lake Project carries on the traditions of the Williams family by making the property available to academic institutions and state agencies to continue important ecological and geological research and education.
+The Project hosts recreational and fundraising events on a regular basis and will continue to do so long after the new Williams Lake Resort is built.
 Future commitments include sustainable infrastructure (geo-thermal energy, green roofs, etc) and increased public access to the site.
-Perhaps the most significant is the Project’s commitment to open the 1 ½ mile of historic rail trail that runs through the center of the proposed resort and that for the first time in history will reconnect the Trail from South of the Town of Gardiner all the way to the City of Kingston.
+Perhaps the most significant is the Project’s opening in 2013 to the public of 1½ miles of historic rail trail that runs through the center of the proposed resort and that for the first time in history connects the public trail from south of the Town of Gardiner all the way to the City of Kingston.
 And in early 2014, the Williams Lake Project added 105 acres of sensitive bat habitat to the original land protected by conservation easement.

 The Williams Lake Project is grateful to the Williams Family for their past stewardship of the former hotel and resort property and acknowledge the high bar the family has set as a good neighbor and as a beloved business in this community.
-We look to the future with the confidence that we will honor this legacy and create new, lasting memories for the Rosendale community.
+We look to the future with the confidence that we will honor this legacy and create new, lasting memories for the town of Rosendale.